pycontribs/pyrax/docs/cloud_files.md

 You are responsible for deleting the purged object from the container separately, as these calls only affect the object on the CDN network.

+## Temporary URLs
+The Temporary URL feature (TempURL) allows you to create limited-time Internet addresses which allow you to grant limited access to your Cloud Files account.
+Using TempURL, you may allow others to retrieve or place objects in your Cloud Files account for as long or as short a time as you wish.
+Access to the TempURL is independent of whether or not your account is CDN-enabled.
+And even if you don't CDN-enable a directory, you can still grant temporary public access through a TempURL.

+This feature is useful if you want to allow a limited audience to download a file from your Cloud Files account or website.
+You can give out the TempURL and know that after a specified time, no one will be able to access your object through the address.
+Or, if you want to allow your audience to upload objects into your Cloud Files account, you can give them a TempURL.
+After the specified time expires, no one will be able to upload to the address.

+Additionally, you need not worry about time running out when someone downloads a large object.
+If the time expires while a file is being retrieved, the download will continue until it is finished.
+Only the link will expire.

+To create a Temporary URL, you must first set a key that only you know.
+This key can be any arbitrary sequence as it is for encoding your account.
+Once the key is set, you should not change it while you still want others to be able to access your temporary URL.
+If you change it, the TempURL becomes invalid (within 60 seconds, which is the cache time for a key) and others will not be allowed to access it.

+When setting the key, you can either provide your own value, or let `pyrax` create the key for you by not passing in a value.

+    cf.set_temp_url_key()
+    # - or -
+    my_key = "jnRB6#1sduo8YGUF&%7r7guf6f"
+    cf.set_temp_url_key(my_key)

+In either case, you can retrieve your key by calling:

+    key = cf.get_temp_url_key()

+Once your key has been set, you can generate the TempURL by passing in the name of the container, the name of the object, the number of seconds you want the URL to be valid, and the method (either 'GET' or 'PUT'; default='GET').
+In this example, a TempURL is generated for GETting an object named "photo.jpg" in the "vacation" container.
+This URL will be good for 24 hours.

+    secs = 24 * 60 * 60
+    url = cf.get_temp_url("vacation", "photo.jpg", seconds=secs, method="GET")

+Similarly, if you have a StorageObject reference, you can call its get_temp_url() method; only the duration and method are needed.
+Likewise for Container objects, except that you need to pass in the object name.
+Here are two examples:

+    # Assume we have a StorageObject 'obj'
+    obj.get_temp_url(300)

+    # Assume we have a Container 'cont'
+    cont.get_temp_url("object_name", 300)

+Note that in both of these we omitted the method; this will result in the default method of "GET" being used.